 Khosrowshahi adds that Uber will share more of its data on traffic patterns to be ‘true partners to cities for the long term.’
 With debates around the company going on for a long time now and even the recent unfortunate accident, these plans are rather more transforming Uber in being a global transport marketplace and not just another ride-hailing company.

 He has been a pinnacle for the company after taking the helm of office last year, amid all turmoils going around.

 Earlier this week, Uber acquired dockless bike-sharing company Jump.
 Yesterday’s announcement includes addressing Washington residents who can now reserve and pay for Jump bikes via Uber’s app.

-Later this month, Uber and Getaround will together provide car-sharing service in San Francisco, with the former launching its new product Uber Rent.
-The two companies have been working in the city for about a year and now the citizens can rent a car for a few hours or the whole day via Uber’s app.
+Later this month, Uber and Getaround will together provide a car-sharing service in San Francisco, with the former launching its new product Uber Rent.
+The two companies have been working in the city for about a year, and now the citizens can rent a car for a few hours or the whole day via Uber’s app.